ice1000/algo4j/README.md

 [中文](./README_Zh.md)

-This is an algorithm library for Java use, and core is written in C++ with JNI.
+This is an algorithm library for Java, and the core is written in C++, linked with JNI.

-It is test-driven, well-documented, with code generation for some special cases.
+It is test-driven(really strong tests), well-documented, with code generation for some special cases.

 ## Project structure